How To Prevent & Treat Swimmer’s Ear

 Swimmer’s ear (aka otitis externa) is a common infection among kids, frequent swimmers, and those who damage their ears by overcleaning or cleaning with improper instruments.
 Read more about the symptoms of swimmer’s ear and how to treat it.

 Swimmer’s ear starts off with mild discomfort and itching in the ear canal.
 You may see some slight redness inside the ear and drainage of clear, odorless fluid.
 Tugging on the ear or pushing the tragus (the little bump in front of the ear) makes it worse.

 As swimmer’s ear progresses, redness, itchiness, pain, and fluid discharge increase.
 It can cause blockage of the ear canal resulting in muffled hearing.
 When left untreated, it can eventually generate radiating pain that affects the face, neck, and side of the head, plus swollen lymph nodes and fever.

-What Is The Difference Between Swimmer’s Ear And An Ear Infection
+What Is The Difference Between Swimmer’s Ear And A Regular Ear Infection?

 With swimmer’s ear, the ear looks red and is itchy.
 Clear discharge is often present.
 Pressing and pulling the ear makes the discomfort worse.
 In contrast, middle ear infections produce pain that feels deeper in the ear and often worsens while lying down, chewing, or sucking.

+When considering the causes of these two types of infection, there are some differences.
 Middle ear infections are most often associated with viral upper respiratory infections, so other signs of a cold are usually present.
-Middle ear infections can be caused by swimming in bacteria-infested water while swimmer’s ear can be caused by water left in the ear canal after swimming in clean water and/or by damage to the ear canal.
+Middle ear infections can additionally be caused by swimming in bacteria-infested water.
+This is different than swimmer’s ear, which can be caused by either clean or dirty water left in the ear canal after swimming and/or by damage to the ear canal.